 New for Steve Durst (Elkins Park, PA) for the 1968 SCCA Formula A season.
 First appeared at the Cumberland SCCA National entered as the "Scimitar".
 Raced in six races of the 1968 Pro series, with a best finish of fifth at Elkhart Lake in July.
 Durst won NEDiv Formula A in 1969 with 45 points, implying five straight wins, and qualified for the ARRC at Riverside in November but retired.
 Retained for 1969 and again used in both SCCA Nationals (wins at Virginia International Raceway 27 April, Thompson 8 June and Portland 12 October) and also in the Pro series.
 Again qualified for the ARRC in November but crashed.

 Sold to Tom Wood (Xenia, Ohio): fitted with Plymouth V8, painted red and used in two Pro Formula A races in 1970 and 1971.
-It has been suggested that Wood used the car in SCCA Nationals 1969-1970.
-However, Wood did not score points in FA in either Central of Northeast Divisions in 1969, 1970 or 1971.
-His only known appearances are in two Pro races in September 1970: at Lime Rock (alongside Stockton's car), and at Mid-Ohio.
+It has been suggested that Wood used the car in SCCA Nationals, but Wood did not score points in FA in either Central or Northeast Divisions in 1970 or 1971.
+His only known appearances in 1970 are in two Pro races in September: at Lime Rock (alongside Stockton's car), and at Mid-Ohio.
 Wood reappeared with the car (now with a Chev engine) at the Elkhart Lake Pro race in July 1971, where he retired.
 Last seen when advertised by Wood in September 1971.
 Subsequent history unknown.

 Driven by: Steve Durst and Tom Wood.
 First race: War Bonnet (US R2), 16 Jun 1968.
 Total of 24 recorded races.

 George Alderman (Newark, DE) US 1968: only single Pro race at R6 Lime Rock (#24) 2 Sep 1968.
 To George Garrett (Philadelphia, PA) SCCA Nationals 1969 (only two known races: won at Marlboro 13 April 1969 and retired at Virginia International Raceway (#10) 27 April 1969).
 Bought from Garrett by Dick Stockton (Willow Grove, PA), who won a SCCA National in the car at Bryar Raceway on 6 September 1970 and retired at the Lime Rock Pro race the next day.
 He also raced it at the Cumberland National in May 1971 and a Mid-Ohio National in October 1971.